laitep/sage-libgap/README.md

 Therefore, if you want to change something, the workflow is:

 1. Check if the file you are editing is inside the `bootstrap` folder, and just edit it there (bear in mind that these files are meant to be patched by `extract_sage_libgap.py`, and as such are not expected to work by themselves).
 2. Edit the patches applied in the `extract_sage_libgap.py` script.
-The syntax and application for paths is fairly self-explanatory.
+The syntax and application are fairly self-explanatory.

 ## Troubleshooting